On the first test of the Weak Equivalence Principle in low Earth orbit: Limiting noise, patch charges and unstable zero

+It is apparent from Eq.(\ref{Eq:adiffID}) that the vertical position of the line (and of the plotted curve) is dictated by the acceleration $f_{TkQ}$, given by Eq.(\ref{Eq:fTkQ}).
+The parameters that this acceleration depends upon can hardly have changed, in going from V2 to V3 mode, by the amount required to explain the extra gain factor of about 2.2, never mentioned in later publications and left unexplained to this date.
+Indeed, this event may not be exceptional, or due to the transition from lower to higher spin rate, since we observe very similar jumps even in sequential sessions at the same spin rate.

+As the key limiting factor of each measurement, and of the final \textit{Microscope} test of WEP, the quantity $S_{a}^{^{1/2}}(\nu_{_{EP}})=f_{TkQ}/\sqrt{2\pi\nu_{_{EP}}}$ deserves a careful scrutiny.
 For a given value of $f_{_{TkQ}}$ the measured noise is fitted by the same straight line.
-If the signal frequency increases, this noise decreases (as $1/\sqrt{\nu}$), but once the oscillator has been set up and launched, $k$'s and $Q$'s are fixed, and (except for a mild dependence on $T$) the value of $f_{_{TkQ}}$ is fixed and so is the straight line\,(\ref{Eq:athID}).
-However, after a calibration we cannot exclude a variation of the stiffness (Sec.\,\ref{Sec:ThermalNoise}), hence of $f_{_{TkQ}}$ and of the spectral density of differential accelerations.
-To the contrary, in sequential sessions, or within the same session analyzed with equally valid methods, we expect no such variations.
+Once the oscillator has been set up and launched, $k$'s and $Q$'s are fixed, and (except for a mild dependence on $T$) the value of $f_{_{TkQ}}$ is fixed and so is the straight line of Eq.(\ref{Eq:adiffID}) and its value at $\nu_{_{EP}}$.

-In order to verify that the measured thermal noise does not change whenever it is expected not to, we need --for all measurement sessions-- the spectral density of differential accelerations at the frequency of the signal.
-Since this quantity is not available in papers\,\cite{MS-PRL2022,CQGspecialissueMS2022} we derive it indirectly as follows.